 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 As the honey and powdered sugar are mixed in, the butter transforms into a silky spread with balanced sweetness.
 The cinnamon is added last to ensure the flavor distributes evenly without streaking.

 After whipping, allow the butter to rest briefly before serving.
 This short pause gives the flavors time to meld together, resulting in a richer, more cohesive taste.
+I mean, LOOK at that texture!
+YUM!

+This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.